The dynamics of discovery and the Heaps-Zipf relationship: A toy model to explore the role of temporal correlations

 \subsection{The envelope of all possible Heaps curves}

 When the assumption of temporal independence is lifted and all possible orderings of a sequence are allowed, the type–token trajectory $D(k)$ can vary widely—even for a fixed rank–frequency distribution $p(r)$.
 In particular, two extreme cases can be identified that form the envelope of all possible trajectories.
 These are shown as black and red dashed lines in Figure~\ref{fig:Extremes_Trajectories} (top).
 They correspond to `maximally accelerated' and `maximally delayed' discoveries of new types, depending solely on the temporal ordering of the tokens.

-The black dashed line corresponds to the case where all $D_{\max}$ distinct types are discovered at the beginning of the sequence—one new type is introduced at each step until $k = D_{\max}$.
+The black dashed line corresponds to the deterministic case where all $D_{\max}$ distinct types are discovered at the beginning of the sequence—one new type is introduced at each step until $k = D_{\max}$.
 The remaining $k_{\max} - D$ tokens are then repetitions of already observed types.
 The other extreme case, shown in red, corresponds to a sequence where discoveries are delayed as much as possible while remaining consistent with the frequency distribution $p(r)$.
 In this case, the most frequent type (rank 1, with frequency $f(1) = k_1$) appears $k_1$ times at the beginning, followed by $k_2$ repetitions of the second most frequent type, and so on, until the least frequent type is introduced at the very end.
 This strategy delays the growth of the dictionary to reach the final value $D$ only near $k = k_{\max}$.
-These two limiting cases form the envelope of all possible type–token trajectories compatible with a given $p(r)$.
+These two deterministic cases form the envelope of all possible type–token trajectories compatible with a given $p(r)$.

 The variability of these curves is illustrated in Figure~\ref{fig:Extremes_Trajectories} using synthetic sequences generated from a Zipf-like distribution of type frequencies $p(r) \propto r^{-1.5}$, where different temporal orderings produce widely varying $D(k)$ curves.
 The bottom panel shows the corresponding rank–frequency distribution, fitted with a power-law using the method of~\cite{clauset_power-law_2009}.